cdktf/cdktf-provider-datadog/docs/syntheticsTest.csharp.md

 Array of locations used to run the test.

-Refer to [the Datadog Synthetics location data source](https://registry.terraform.io/providers/DataDog/datadog/latest/docs/data-sources/synthetics_locations) to retrieve the list of locations.
+Refer to [the Datadog Synthetics location data source](https://registry.terraform.io/providers/DataDog/datadog/latest/docs/data-sources/synthetics_locations) to retrieve the list of locations or find the possible values listed in [this API response](https://app.datadoghq.com/api/v1/synthetics/locations?only_public=true).

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.62.0/docs/resources/synthetics_test#locations SyntheticsTest#locations}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.63.0/docs/resources/synthetics_test#locations SyntheticsTest#locations}

 ---